 That said, Hyundai is reportedly working on a high-performance IONIQ 5 N variant, as well as a more affordable, de-specced version in order to compete with the Tesla Model 3 and forthcoming Polestar 2, Carsales relates.

 Aussies love utes, so bringing an electric ute to market seems like a no-brainer.
-Ford have their F-150 Lightning, but they’ve confirmed that it won’t be sold in Australia as there’s no plans for right-hand drive production.
-However, Ford have invested in American EV startup Rivian, who are bringing an electric ute Down Under: the R1T.
+Ford has their F-150 Lightning, but they’ve confirmed that it won’t be sold in Australia as there are no plans for right-hand drive production.
+However, Ford has invested in American EV startup Rivian, which is bringing an electric ute Down Under: the R1T.